ServiceNow

 The annual uplift is the percentage by which ServiceNow automatically increases your subscription fee at each contract anniversary.
 It operates on a compounding basis — each year's increase is applied to the already-increased prior year fee, not the original base.
 On a $3M subscription, an 8% compounding uplift adds $778,000 over three years.

-ServiceNow Default: 7–12% annual compounding uplift, applied to all subscription fees including mid-term additions.
-Often embedded in order form pricing as different Year 1, Year 2, and Year 3 rates without being labelled as an “uplift.”
+ServiceNow Default: 7 to 12% annual compounding uplift, applied to all subscription fees including mid-term additions.
+Often embedded in order form pricing as different Year 1 and Year 2+ rates.

 02